 The IE Zine Fest is tomorrow, and if you’re going to be there, be sure to catch their reading, hosted by Angela of Zineworks.
 Readers will include LA-based cartoonist/photographer Tori Holder, Sarah Bitely (“Pimpkillah“), Rebecca Cruz, illustrator/sequetial artist Yumi Sakugawa, poet Ariel Zitny, Jen Venegas (“She’s Not A Morning Person“), and Brodie Foster Hubbard (“Fair Dig“).
 Readings are my favorite way to find new zines–check it out!

 Every year, LA Zine Fest puts out a comp zine from your submissions about anything and everything L.A.-related.
 This year, we’d like to focus on THE NEW.

 Progress and change are constants, especially in this town, so we’re sure you’ve got plenty to talk about.
 What’s something on your To Do In L.A. list that you’ve recently crossed off?
-Do you want to tell us about an amazing business/organization/event you know of that’s just opened up?
+“New” can definitely mean new to you– something that you just found out about/did/saw/accomplished in the city.
 Remember, we don’t just want to read about your discoveries, we’d love to see them, too; we are always looking for submissions of photography, comics and illustrations!